Kamounia

-Kamounia (كمونية), sometimes spelled Kamouneya, is a beef and liver stew prepared with cumin.
-It is a part of Sudanese cuisine and Tunisian cuisine.
+Kamounia (كمونية), sometimes spelled kamouneya, is a beef and liver stew prepared with cumin.
+It is a part of Sudanese, Egyptian, Algerian, Libyan and Tunisian cuisines.
 Lamb is also sometimes used as a primary ingredient, and additional spices are sometimes used.
 It is sometimes served with or atop cooked rice.
 Additional basic ingredients can include broth, garlic, olive oil and parsley.